student success

 How can you use data from student satisfaction surveys in your accreditation process?
 I have four suggestions for you.

 1. Match the survey items to your accreditation requirements.
-As a resource for you, we have mapped the individual items on the Ruffalo Noel Levitz (RNL) Satisfaction-Priorities Surveys (including the Student Satisfaction Inventory, the Adult Student Priorities Survey, the Adult Learner Inventory and the Priorities Survey for Online Learners) to the individual criteria for all of the regional accreditors across the United States.
+As a resource for you, we have mapped the individual items on the Ruffalo Noel Levitz (RNL) Satisfaction-Priorities Surveys (including the Student Satisfaction Inventory, the Adult Student Priorities Survey, and the Priorities Survey for Online Learners) to the individual criteria for all of the regional accreditors across the United States.
 You can download the relevant mapping document for your survey version and region here.
-This takes the guesswork out of determining how the student feedback lines up with the documentationyou need to provide.
-You can also see how the items are mapped to your regional accrediting agency.
+By seeing how the items on each survey are mapped to the regional accrediting agency requirements, you can take the guesswork out of determining how the student feedback lines up with the documentation you need to provide.

 2. Respond to student-identified challenge items.
 The RNL Satisfaction-Priorities Surveys identify areas of high importance and low satisfaction as challenge items.
 These are priority areas for improvement based on the perceptions of your students.
-By actively working to improve the student experience in these areas, you can potentially improve overall student satisfaction, which studies have correlated with better student retention, higher institutional graduation rates, higher alumni giving, and lower loan default rates.
+By actively working to improve the student experience in these areas, you can potentially improve overall student satisfaction, which studies have correlated with better individual student retention, higher institutional graduation rates, higher institutional alumni giving, and lower loan default rates.
 Improvements in these areas are going to look good for your accreditation.

 3. Document your student-identified strengths.
 The RNL Satisfaction-Priorities Surveys also reflect student-identified strengths, which are items of high importance and high satisfaction.
 These are the areas that your students care about, and where they think you are doing a good job.
 Mentioning your strengths to your accreditors helps to position you in a positive light and to focus the conversation on where you are meeting or exceeding student expectations.

 4. Show improvements over time.
 As indicated earlier, student satisfaction surveys should not be a “once and done” activity, or even an activity done just once every five to ten years.
 The institutions we work with which assess student satisfaction systematically every two or three years, and actively work to improve the student experience in the intervening years, are seeing student satisfaction levels increase year over year.
-This process shows your commitment to your students and to your accreditors, and that continuous quality improvement is valued by your institution.
+This process shows your commitment to your students and to your accreditors, and reflects that continuous quality improvement is valued by your institution.